Mac Software

 Contact Information

-Feel free to send e-mail with comments, suggestions, bugs, ideas, etc. Please note Stick Software is not hiring.
+Feel free to send e-mail with comments, suggestions, bugs, ideas, etc. Please note Stick Software is not hiring, nor am I looking to be hired.
 Thanks!

 (general email address)